seandstewart/bardly/bardly/plays/romances/pericles/uncut.md

 The gentlest winds of heaven. /

 **PERICLES**
-/ I will embrace your offer.
+/ I will embrace
+Your offer.
+Come, dearest madam.
+O, no tears,
+Lychorida, no tears:
+Look to your little mistress, on whose grace
+You may depend hereafter.
+Come, my lord.

 *Exeunt*